Earth Talk — new course, group and book

 Will there be homework on the course?
 Tasks will be set after each workshop for you to try out one of the activities using the Delivery Resources.
 There will be no penalties and no certificates.

 When will the training workshops be?
 The first introductory session will be on September 18th 1.00–2.00 pm UK time.
 The subsequent six workshops will be fortnightly from Tuesday 1st October at either 12.30–2.30 or 4.00–6.00 pm UK time.
-Each series of seven sessions (including the intro) will be repeated from December, and can be on a different weekday so you can make all of them as your schedule allows.
+Each series of seven sessions (including the intro) will be repeated from December.
 As the membership is a one-off cost you can keep taking courses, as long as Earth Talk is a thing.
+[This is now past information.
+The second round will begin with an intro session on December 17th at 5.30–7.
+And online workshops will begin on Tuesday lunchtimes UK time, fortnightly, from January 14th]

 How do the workshops fit together?
 The workshops are stand-alone so you can do any or all of them.
 However, they will be scheduled to correspond to the Narrative Framework that is the skeleton of the Earth Talk book.